madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 That we can do above is mostly of academic interest: How do make _sure_ that certain compilers indeed do what they should do etc. But the techniques are becoming steadily more accessible to all programmers.
-New languages like Rust brings in type constructions to
+New languages like Rust brings in type constructions to domains like systems programming.

 [^prefix]: We solely use prefix notation to simplify the syntax.
 [^compiler]: Well, we need to set some compiler flags to make sure that all cases are covered.